-Under section 453(a)(1) of the Homeland Security Act of 2002, Pub.
+Under Section 453(a)(1) of the Homeland Security Act of 2002, Pub.
 L. No. 107-296, 116 Stat.
-2135 (6 U.S.C. § 273(a)(1)), the USCIS Director is responsible for "conducting investigations of noncriminal allegations of misconduct, corruption, and fraud involving any employee of USCIS that are not subject to investigation by the Inspector General for the Department."
-The USCIS Director has delegated this responsibility to the Chief, OI.
+2135 (codified at 6 U.S.C. § 273(a)(1)), the USCIS Director is responsible for "conducting investigations of noncriminal allegations of misconduct, corruption, and fraud involving any employee of USCIS that are not subject to investigation by the Inspector General for the Department."
+The USCIS Director has delegated this responsibility to the Chief of OI.

-Since the dissolution of the U.S. Department of Justice's Immigration and Naturalization Service (INS) in 2003, and the subsequent creation of USCIS, OI has worked to create and build its own internal affairs capability, including staffing, facilities, policy and procedural guidance, and other resources to support the collection, analysis, and reporting of investigative activities.
+Since the dissolution of the U.S. Department of Justice's Immigration and Naturalization Service (INS) in 2003 and the subsequent creation of USCIS, OI has worked to create and build its own internal affairs capability, including staffing, facilities, policy and procedural guidance, and other resources to support the collection, analysis, and reporting of investigative activities.

-II.
+IV.
 Resources Devoted to Internal Affairs Investigations

-OI has grown from fewer than 10 investigative positions in 2007 to 93 full-time equivalent (FTE) positions1 in 2019.
+OI grew from fewer than 10 investigative positions in 2007 to 93 full-time equivalent (FTE) positions in 2019.
+As of June 2020, OI consists of 76 full-time federal positions (66 FTEs on board and 10 vacancies).

-As of December 2019, OI consisted of 93 full-time federal positions (65 FTEs, plus 16 rehired annuitant positions that assist with the current investigations caseload, are on board).
-As of December 31, 2019, OI had 12 vacancies.

-OI's organizational staff consists primarily of Investigative Specialists (74 GS-1801s), with one Criminal Investigator (GS-1811), one Senior Advisor (GS-0301), one Supervisory Program Manager (GS-0340), one Operations Research Analyst (GS-1515), one Student Trainee (GS-0399), and 14 Management and Program Analysts (GS-0343).
+OI's organizational staff consists primarily of Investigative Specialists (60 GS-1801s), with one Criminal Investigator (GS-1811), one Senior Advisor (GS-0301), one Program Manager (GS-0340), one Operations Research Analyst (GS-1515), and 12 Management and Program Analysts (GS-0343).

-Investigators and other staff are located at USCIS Headquarters and in field offices in Burlington, Vermont; Houston, Texas; Kansas City, Missouri; Laguna Niguel, California; Los Angeles, California; New York, New York; Orlando, Florida; Miami, Florida; West Palm Beach, Florida; and Washington, DC.
+Investigators and other staff are located at USCIS Headquarters and in field offices in Burlington, Vermont; Houston, Texas; Kansas City, Missouri; Laguna Niguel, California; Los Angeles, California; New York, New York; Orlando, Florida; Washington, D.C.; and West Palm Beach, Florida.